GDG-on-Campus-KNU/3rd-sc-5-PIKPET-FE/README.md

-# PIKPET- "A communication website for saving lives and easing accessibility to animal shelters"
 <img width="200" alt="image" src="https://velog.velcdn.com/images/yooonwodyd/post/0c3dce86-1598-42fa-a099-4a795e75a08b/image.png">

+# PIKPET - "A communication website for saving abandoned pets and making easier to accessible to pet shelters"

 ## Table of Contents
 - [About PIKPET](#About_PIKPET)